a-tharva/Weird-codes/README.md

 <h2>Repository</h2>

-A Curated Collection of **Weird codes** Scripts that will make you question why.
+A Curated Collection of **Weird code** Scripts that will make you question why.

 Submit your weirdest codes which perform simple task in a compilcated way.